alics/go-json-config/README.md

   }
 }
 ```
-The following code displays how to access several of the preceding configurations settings.
+The following code displays how to access some of the preceding configuration settings.
 You can get config value via GetSection function with specifying Json sections as string parameter split by ":"

 ```Go